-Nurture an engaged workforce which represents the diversity of our customers and communities.
+Nurture an engaged workforce that represents the diversity of our customers and communities.

-At Virgin Media we know that building an inclusive environment is essential to our growth.
+At Virgin Media, we know building an inclusive environment is essential to our growth.
 We’re working on building a fully inclusive culture, celebrating everybody’s individuality and differences.
-We also believe we have a pivotal role within our industry to drive improved gender balance and an increase in employment of disabled people.
+We also believe we have a pivotal role within our industry to drive improved gender balance and help those with disabilities to thrive at work.

-This goal is overseen by our Ethics Committee which meets quarterly and is attended by functional leads from key business areas.
+This goal is overseen by the Transform arm of our Executive Committee which meets weekly and is attended by executive leads from key business areas.
 Directors from our People and Corporate Affairs teams meet quarterly to review progress against plan.
 Catherine Lynch, Chief People Officer, is the executive sponsor of this goal.

 We have underpinning gender and disability action plans.
 Our gender plan includes the actions outlined in our Gender Pay Gap report.